velvia/links/README.md

 * [The Human Side of Scala](http://tech.gilt.com/post/53274999512/the-human-side-of-scala/) - great post on styling Scala for readability
 * [Sneaking Scala Through the Back Door](http://www.slideshare.net/diannemarsh/sneaking-scala-through-the-back-door) - how to promote Scala in an organization
 * [Effective Scala](http://twitter.github.io/effectivescala/) - Twitter's guide to writing good Scala code
+* [Strategic Scala Style: Principle of Least Power](https://lihaoyi.github.io/post/StrategicScalaStylePrincipleofLeastPower.html) - an excellent read about how to choose the path of less complexity and higher readability in the huge landscape that is Scala programming
 * [SBT - a declarative DSL](https://jazzy.id.au/2015/03/04/sbt-declarative-dsl.html) - an excellent guide to SBT tasks and settings
 * [SBT Tips and Tricks](http://underscore.io/blog/posts/2015/11/09/sbt-commands.html)
 * [Between Zero & Hero](https://speakerdeck.com/agemooij/between-zero-and-hero-scala-tips-and-tricks-for-the-intermediate-scala-developer) - tips and tricks for the intermediate Scala developer